OnTheLine/oldschoolct/README.md

 1. `Latitude` and `Longitude` columns are derived from the `Geocoded` column.

 ## Catalog-refined
 - Created duplicate of `catalog.csv` called `catalog-refined.csv` to research school site addresses, and manually improve precision of geographic coordinate data without overwriting python download.
+Map pulls image data from the latitude and longitude columns of `catalog-refined.csv`.
 - Keep all rows intact to match with original.
-Omit selected rows (e.g. secondary photos of school interiors, historical signs) from map display by removing Lat and Long
+Omit selected rows (e.g. secondary photos of school interiors, historical signs) from map display by removing data from Lat and Long columns.

 ## TODO
-- Ask photographer to review missing address data in [catalog-refined Google Sheet](https://docs.google.com/spreadsheets/d/1JouNnQTA6FGgCJbVaVoIBKxddhGuO999ecHIMOYfi-Y)
+- Working with photographer to obtain address data for a few more images that we could not locate.
-- Improve workflow with photographer to add new photos with EXIF geocoordinate data
+- For future photos, ask photographer to add street address or intersection to Instagram captions.